"Doubtful NTC can fulfill its promises"

 Libyan rebels have abandoned non-violent measures against Gaddafi's regime, and now the country is flooded with weapons.
 And as UN Special Rapporteur Richard Falk told RT, the country faces a very uncertain future.

+Political analyst Abayomi Azikiwe says that passage of UN resolution 1970, which places an arms embargo on Libya, effectively targets the Libyan government, and not the NATO-armed NTC rebels.
+“Now we have a horrendous humanitarian crisis taking place not only in Tripoli, but in other parts of the country,” he told RT.
+“And the siege that is taking place right now against Sirte is no less than a crime against humanity.”
+He added that the NTC has not been elected by anyone inside Libya.
 “They have no political mandate to govern the country,” he declared.
 “The African Union has not recognized the NTC.
 This is not a war on the part of the Libyan people against the government, but a war on the part of NATO to expropriate the resources in Libya.”